 When applicants officially apply to the CSU Graduate Admissions Office, official transcripts are required from each college/university attended.
 When sending your information to an FWCB faculty member to review, unofficial transcripts are sufficient.

 Maybe.
 The FWCB graduate program is heavily weighted in math and science.
 Students who do not have adequate math and science skills are typically required to take courses that will provide them with the skill set necessary to be successful in the FWCB graduate program.
 Students who do not have the necessary math and science background often apply to CSU as a 2nd bachelors student and take foundational math and science courses before they apply to the FWCB graduate program.
+Undergraduate degree requirements for the online MFWCB program applicants can be found on the CSU online webpage.

 Information about the FWCB graduate program may be found on this FAQ page and FWCB Prospective Students page.
 Information about the M.F.W.B.
 Plan C Online program may be found at CSU Online.
 If after reviewing these pages you have questions regarding the M.F.W.B.
-Plan C program, please contact Dr. Gail Dethloff at 970-491-5122 or Gail.Dethloff@colostate.edu.
+Plan C program, please contact Dr. Gail Dethloff at Gail.Dethloff@colostate.edu.
 If you have any questions regarding the M.S.
 Plan A/B or Ph.D. program, please contact Dr. Dana Winkelman, Chair of the FWCB Graduate Committee, at 970-491-1414 or Dana.Winkelman@colostate.edu.

 Yes, the FWCB M.S.
 Plan A/B and Ph.D. graduate program only accepts graduate students who have an FWCB faculty advisor that has agreed to be their advisor.
 In order to obtain an FWCB faculty advisor, potential students need to contact FWCB faculty to discuss open positions in their research programs.